ryanwiemer/kandrblog/README.md

 # README
-WordPress theme built for K&R Blog which was active from 2014 - 2015.
+DEPRECATED: WordPress theme built for K&R Blog which was active from 2014 - 2015.

 ### Dependencies
 - Git